Configure MQTT broker diagnostics settings

 - The system's timing behavior.

-The diagnostics probe periodically executes MQTT operations (PING, CONNECT, PUBLISH, SUBSCRIBE, UNSUBSCRIBE) on the MQTT broker and monitors the corresponding ACKs and traces to check for latency, message loss, and correctness of the replication protocol.
+The diagnostics probe periodically runs MQTT operations (PING, CONNECT, PUBLISH, SUBSCRIBE, UNSUBSCRIBE) on the MQTT broker and monitors the corresponding ACKs and traces to check for latency, message loss, and correctness of the replication protocol.

 Important